Nathaniel Hawthorne Birthplace: History

 Years later, in 1853, Hawthorne wrote of his birthplace in the National Review: "I was born in the town of Salem, Massachusetts, in a house built by my grandfather, who was a maritime personage.
-The old household estate was in another part of the town, and had descneded in the family ever since the settlement of the country; but this old man of the sea exchanged it for a lot of land situated near the wharves, and convenient to his business, where he built the house... and laid out a garden, where I rolled on a grass-plot under an apple-tree and picked abundant currants."
+The old household estate was in another part of the town, and had descended in the family ever since the settlement of the country; but this old man of the sea exchanged it for a lot of land situated near the wharves, and convenient to his business, where he built the house... and laid out a garden, where I rolled on a grass-plot under an apple-tree and picked abundant currants."
 His mother Elizabeth also described Hawthorne's birthplace in a letter to one of his daughters, circa 1865: "Your father was born in 1804, on the 4th of July, in the chamber over the little parlour in the house in Union Street, which then belonged to my grandmother [Rachel Phelps] Hathorne, who lived in one part of it...
 I remember that one morning my mother called my brother into her room, next to the one where we slept, and told him that his father was dead.
 He left very little property, and my grandfather [Richard] Manning took us home."

-In 1958, the home was moved, without a later ell that had been added, to its current location at 27 Hardy Street on the grounds of the Turner-Ingersoll mansion, which Hawthorne had made famous in his novel The House of the Seven Gables (1851).
+In 1958, the home was moved, without a later ell that had been added, to its current location at 27 Hardy Street on the grounds of the Turner-Ingersoll Mansion, which Hawthorne had made famous in his novel The House of the Seven Gables (1851).

 It reflects typical architecture for the period: a central chimney, gambrel roof, front and back stairways, and a post-and-lintel doorway.
 The ground floor is laid out with kitchen to the right and main room to the left.
 The second floor has front and back rooms on each side.
 Most of the interior has been preserved intact.